Motion Detector, order code MD-BTD, $79

 -Go!Motion, order code GO-MOT, $109 is functionally interchangeable with the Motion Detector 2.
 It connects directly to a computer via USB cable.
 For use with LabQuest, the Digital Sensor Cable, order code MDC-BTD, $5 is needed.
 For use with calculators, four AA batteries are required.

 In addition, there are two models from Texas Instruments:

-CBR - Dark gray plastic.
-The sensor of the CBR is functionally identical to that in the Motion Detector 1.
+-CBR - Dark gray plastic.
+The sensor of the CBR is functionally identical to that in the original Motion Detector.